Siarl/webview_flutter_with_filepicker/README.md

 # Explanation

-Currently, `webview_flutter` does not support uploading files to websites.
+Currently, `webview_flutter` does not support uploading files to websites on Android.
-This funcionality [will be added in version 2.0.3](https://github.com/flutter/plugins/pull/3225/files) through the follwing PR: flutter/plugins#3225.
+This funcionality [will be added in version 2.0.3](https://github.com/flutter/plugins/pull/3225/files) through the follwing PR: [flutter/plugins#3225](https://github.com/flutter/plugins/pull/3225).

 This repo contains a quick fix based on the suggestions in [this issue comment](https://github.com/flutter/flutter/issues/27924#issuecomment-783229087)